-FITTING THE SPINNER DECK - See Section 8.9 & 8.10 (DETACHABLE SPINNER DECK) for parts list.
+FITTING THE SPINNER DECK - See Section 8.8 (DETACHABLE SPINNER DECK) for parts list.

-- 1 Remove guard from output spigots of the auger gearbox. - 2 Slide one half of 'flexi coupling' onto the shaft, through shaft of spinner gearbox. - 3 Slide other half of the 'flexi coupling' on the input spigot of the spinner gearbox. - 4 Using approved lifting apparatus lift the complete spinner deck assembly using lower lifting eye on canopy. - Offer the assembly to rear of the machine and lower into position.
-Firstly, locate the 'bucket hooks' of deck into clevis' at the top rear corners of the spreader. - 6 Hinge hook bolt No. 14 into anchors and tighten. - 7 Fit and tighten 4 bolts to join the two halves of the flexi coupling. - 8 The machine is now ready for use with the spinner deck.
+- 1. Remove guard from output spigots of the auger gearbox. - 2.
+Slide one half of 'flexi coupling' onto the shaft, through shaft of spinner gearbox. - 3.
+Slide other half of the 'flexi coupling' on the input spigot of the spinner gearbox. - 4.
+Using approved lifting apparatus lift the complete spinner deck assembly using lower lifting eye on canopy (ensure bolt & nuts No. 20/20 and 16/18 are securely in place). - 5.
+Offer the assembly to rear of the machine and lower into position.
+Firstly, locate the 'bucket hooks' of deck into clevises at the top rear corners of the spreader. - 6.
+Hinge hook bolt No. 14 into anchors and tighten. - 7.
+Fit and tighten 4 bolts to join the two halves of the flexi coupling. - 8.
+The machine is now ready for use with the spinner deck.